1231301695/TT4L_G6_Requirements_Project/SRS.md

 1. **Storage Scalability**

 - The system shall support a minimum of 2 TB of storage 10TB maximum capacity for academic records, attendance logs, user data and media uploads.
-However data storage usage does not exceed the maximum during peak periods for load controls.
+However, data storage usage does not exceed the maximum during peak periods for load controls.

 - The system shall perform database backups every 12 hours to prevent data lost in the system.
 Back ups are stored securely and restorable within 30 mins of request.